LuisScoccola/persistable/README.md

 Persistable's interactive mode lets you visualize multi-scale and multi-density cluster structure present in the data.
 This is used to guide the choice of parameters that lead to the final clustering.

-Next is a brief outline of the main functionality, please bear with us while we keep working on the documentation, which you can find at [persistable.readthedocs.io](https://persistable.readthedocs.io/).
+Keep in mind that this is a beta version and the user interface may change with the stable release.

+## Documentation

+You can find the documentation at [persistable.readthedocs.io](https://persistable.readthedocs.io/).

 ## Usage

-Keep in mind that this is a beta version and the user interface may change with the stable release.
-Please consult the [API reference](https://persistable.readthedocs.io/en/latest/api.html) for further details.
+Here is a brief outline of the main functionality; see the [documentation](https://persistable.readthedocs.io/) for details, including the [API reference](https://persistable.readthedocs.io/en/latest/api.html).

 ### Basic usage